NiryoRobotics/ned_ros/sphinx_doc/source/real_robot.rst

 System setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Robot is running on top of an Ubuntu server 18.04.5 for ARM customized to work on a raspberry pi 4B It comprises all the following elements :
+The robot is running on top of an Ubuntu server 18.04.5 for ARM customized to work on a Raspberry Pi 4B.

+It comprises all the following elements :
    - ROS melodic and its requirements
    - Sound driver
    - Led ring driver
    - Robot System services (connectivity, databases, flask server)
    - Basic development tools (compilation, editing tools)

 We took care to update and upgrade the system before sending it to you

 .. attention::
-   We cannot ensure that the stability of the system will be kept if you try to update your system yourself (using apt).
+   We can't ensure that the stability of the system will be kept if you try to update your system by yourself (using apt).
-   We strongly advise you against it.
+   We strongly advise you not to do so.

 Home setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The system has been configured with a default user "niryo".
-The core of the Robot program is installed in the home directory of niryo user */home/niryo*.
+The core of the robot program is installed in the home directory of niryo user */home/niryo*.

 In this directory, you have: